-Using AI to Analyze Domestic Violence and Online Harassment During COVID19
+Analyzing Domestic Violence and Online Harassment During COVID19

 The problem: A rise in domestic violence

 COVID19 has shown a marked increase in cases of domestic violence and online harassment.
-Data substantiating domestic violence from government resources is only available in summary form.
+Data substantiating domestic violence from government resources are only available in summary form.
 Incidents increases are largely reported via calls and hence making data and subsequent mapping difficult.
 Also, online harassment is on the rise and that information is available anecdotally.
 Both problems need urgent attention!